Licchavi Lyceum

 Difference Between Absolute and Relative Humidity

-Absolute humidity and relative humidity are two important concepts used in meteorology and environmental science.
+Humidity refers to the amount of water vapor present in the air, absolute humidity and relative humidity are two types of measurement of humidity.
 While they are both measures of atmospheric moisture, they differ in how they are measured and expressed.
 In this article, we will explore the differences between absolute humidity and relative humidity and how they relate to one another.

 What is Absolute humidity?